dend/dend/README.md

 # 👋 Hi, I am Den!

 Hi!
-I am an engineer currently working on helping scale Developer Relations at Microsoft.
+I am an engineer currently taking a week off before embarking on my next adventure.

 You can learn more about what I do [on my website](https://den.dev/about/).